farzanyazdanjou/coconut-open-api-js/README.md

 Set a relationship which will tell the API to use the given location identifier when creating an appointment.

+- `attendedBy(users: number | number[])`

+Set a relationship which will tell the API to use the given additional user identifier when creating an appointment.

 - `book()`

 Create a new appointment using the pre-set parameters.